utr1903/counter-service-app/README.md

 First, this repository has to be cloned with it's dependencies.
 For that, open up a command terminal and type _go get -u -v github.com/utr1903/counter-service-app_.
 The "-u" tag detects and downloads the dependencies and the "-v" tag logs the download processes to the console which makes easier to find errors.

 ## 5. Application structure
 The app is run through the main.go file.
-Both the database username and password have to be given as command line arguments in order to securely keep them out of the code & repository.
+Both the database username and password have to be given as environment variables in order to securely keep them out of the code & repository.

+To do that, you can refer to capital 2.
+The environment variables for username and password are "MYSQL_USERNAME" and "MYSQL_PASSWORD", respectively.

 To run the app,
 * Open up a terminal
 * Go to code directory
   * Linux: cd $GOPATH/github.com/utr1903/counter-service-app
   * Windows: cd %GOPATH%\github.com\utr1903\counter-service-app
 * type _go install_
-* type _go run main.go "username" "password"_
+* type _go run main.go_

 ### 5.1 main.go
 Simply the start of the application.
 It parses the database username and password.
 Creates an app object and runs it.